 Lastly, the decision to provide Enroute service within the expansion area opens up literally hundreds of additional fields that are perfect for turboprop and piston operations.
 See the Hidden Gem section above.

-I’m a piston driver, is this expansion good for me?
+I’m a piston driver, is Western US good for me?